ctxswitch/stork/README.md

 end
 ```

-Or define hosts programatically with common ruby techniques:
+Or you define hosts programatically with common ruby techniques:

 ```ruby
 hosts=[